ChaoqiLiang/scDNAm-GPT/README.md

 We provide example tutorials in the `tutorials` folder to help you get started:

-- **1_celltype_annotation.ipynb** – Guide for cell type annotation
+- [**1_celltype_annotation.ipynb**](https://github.com/ChaoqiLiang/scDNAm-GPT/blob/main/tutorials/1_celltype_annotation.ipynb) – Guide for cell type annotation
-- **2_pesudo_time.ipynb** – Guide for pseudotime analysis
+- [**2_pesudo_time.ipynb**](https://github.com/ChaoqiLiang/scDNAm-GPT/blob/main/tutorials/2_pesudo_time.ipynb) – Guide for pseudotime analysis
-- **3_tumor_detection_on_cfDNA.ipynb** – Guide for cfDNA tumor deconvolution
+- [**3_tumor_detection_on_cfDNA.ipynb**](https://github.com/ChaoqiLiang/scDNAm-GPT/blob/main/tutorials/3_tumor_detection_on_cfDNA.ipynb) – Guide for cfDNA tumor deconvolution

 You can open these notebooks and follow the step-by-step instructions to reproduce the analyses.
 (The required datasets for these tutorials are uploading.
 It will be finished **before October 4th**.)

 ### 4. Fine-Tuning for Colorectal Cancer Type Classification

 This repository provides a framework for fine-tuning the scDNAm-GPT model, designed for processing single-cell Whole-Genome Bisulfite Sequencing (scWGBS) data.
 Specifically, it focuses on fine-tuning for colorectal cancer type classification using the scDNAm-GPT model.
 The model leverages mamba-based architectures with specialized attention mechanisms for sequence classification tasks.
+(The required datasets for Colorectal Cancer Type Classification are uploading.
+It will be finished **before October 4th**.)

 #### Required Files
 The fine-tuning dataset should be prepared with the following files: